anth12/inner-fire/_pages/300hour-therapeutic-yoga-and-ayurvedic-lifestyle.md

 Let's co-create not just a 'new normal' but an enlightened illuminated and evolutionary way forward as a species.
 The training will take place over a mix of residential and non-residential days (to allow for plenty of peer-to-peer support and teaching practice) as well as home study and assignments:

 **Residential 1: Friday 1st April - Tuesday 5th April 2022 at Watermillock Village Hall, Lake District (You will be able to begin teaching as a student after this).
-Residential cost: £525**
+Residential cost: £525 Visit hall website [here](https://www.watermillockvillagehall.co.uk/)**

 **Weekend 1: 21st/22nd May 2022 in or near Kendal, Cumbria.
 Non-residential or via Zoom cost: £195**

-**Residential 2: Summer, 16th-20th  July 2022 - camping in the Lake District on basic site with facilities.
-Residential cost: £525**
+**2: Summer, 16th-20th  July 2022 - camping near the Howgills on a basic site with facilities.
+Residential cost: £525.
+Visit campsite website [here](https://www.lowgreensidefarmcampsite.co.uk/)**

 **Weekend 2: 24/25th September 2022 in or near Kendal, Cumbria.
 Non-residential or via Zoom cost: £195**

 **Residential 3: 23rd - 26th October 2022, hopefully in a Majorcan monastery (covid permitting).
-Residential cost excluding travel: £595**
+Residential cost excluding travel: £595.
+Visit website [here](https://www.lluc.net/en/)**

 **Weekend 3: 26th/27th November 2022 in or near Kendal, Cumbria (lead teacher may be via Zoom).
 Non-residential or via Zoom cost: £195**